-Pterostilbene, an analog of resveratrol increasing bioavailability has shown to offer antioxidant and anticancer properties in vitro and in vivo.
+AIM: Pterostilbene, an analog of resveratrol increasing bioavailability has shown to offer antioxidant and anticancer properties in vitro and in vivo.
 Dietary compounds with anti-oxidant properties have been shown to gain importance due to therapeutic applications.
 In addition, compounds with higher bioavailability levels show great interest in present scenario.
-Thus, the present study aimed at investigating the cytotoxic role of pterostilbene and its mechanism of cell death in ovarian cancer cells line.
+Thus, the present study aimed at investigating the cytotoxic role of pterostilbeneand its mechanism of cell death in ovarian cancercells line.

-The effect of pterostilbene was determined on SKOV-3 cells, by cytotoxicity assays, oxidative stress levels, [Ca2+]i levels, mitochondrial depolarization, cell cycle analysis and caspase 3, 8, and 9 activities.
+MATERIALS AND METHODS: The effect of pterostilbenewas determined on SKOV-3 cells, by cytotoxicity assays, oxidative stress levels, [Ca2+]i levels, mitochondrial depolarization, cell cycle analysis and caspase 3, 8, and 9 activities.

-The study demonstrates for the first time the cytotoxic potential of pterostilbene against ovarian cancer cells.
+CONCLUSION: The study demonstrates for the first time the cytotoxic potential of pterostilbene against ovarian cancercells.

 Anticancer Activity of Pterostilbene in Human Ovarian Cancer Cell Lines.